Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 • Convenient and long-lasting protection: The collar provides up to 8 months of protection for dogs and up to 7 months for cats, reducing the need for frequent treatments.

-• Effective against a wide range of pests: The collar is effective against fleas, ticks, lice, and mosquitoes, helping to keep your pet protected from a variety of pests.
+• Effective against a wide range of pests: The collar is effective against fleas, ticks, lice, and mosquitoes, helping to keep your pet protected from various pests.

 • Safe for pets: The Seresto collar has been extensively tested for dogs and cats, making it a convenient and practical choice for pet owners.